QCaudron/fieldday/site/social/signup.md

 ## Organization and help

 We'd love your help with the organization of the event.
 We need folk to help with setup, teardown, cooking, security, and general organization.
-If you'd like to help out, please take a minute on {{ our_short_survey }}.
+If you'd like to help out, {{ registration_link }}

 ## Questions ?